baderrami/miniman/architecture.md

       return decorator
   ```

-### 2. Real-time Log Streaming
+### 2. Enhanced Real-time Log Streaming
-Implement WebSocket-based real-time log streaming for active operations:
+Extend the WebSocket-based real-time log streaming for all operations:

-- Add a WebSocket server using Flask-SocketIO
+- Integrate all components with the centralized WebSocket manager
-- Stream log updates to the client in real-time
+- Implement component-specific log formatters and handlers
 - Allow filtering and searching of logs in the UI
 - Implement log retention policies to manage storage